-This is definitely a basic streaming option, but if all you want are local channels and access to news and shows from the above listed networks then an HD antenna may be a great inexpensive option.
+This is definitely a basic streaming option, but if you want local channels and access to news and shows from the above-listed networks, an HD antenna may be a great inexpensive option.

-An HD antenna may also be a good option to pair with certain cable alternatives such as Netflix to allow you to access the basic channels.
+An HD antenna may also be an excellent option to pair with certain cable alternatives such as Netflix to allow you to access the basic channels.

 You can browse a list of HD antenna options and decide which is best for you.

-Now that you’re sure you want to cut the cord and you know how you’re going to stream you’ll need to choose which cable alternatives you wish to subscribe to.
+Now that you’re sure you want to cut the cord and know how you’re going to stream, you’ll need to choose which cable alternatives you wish to subscribe to.

-This list includes the major cable alternatives, the content they offer, and how much they cost.
+This list includes the significant cable alternatives, their content, and how much they cost.